How mHealth Tech Changes Patients’ Experience: Benefits And Use Cases

 App performance testing is mandatory

 And the last but not the least thing to consider is an app performance testing.
-To ensure accessibility and reliability of the app, you should perform load testing (actually, the software development company will need to do it).
+To ensure accessibility and reliability of the app, you should perform load testing (actually, the custom healthcare software development company will need to do it).
 If you tell them that you want to put a product on the market as soon as possible, and you ask them to skip the testing phase, your app is under risk.It should undergo all testing phases to make sure it will function properly under various circumstances.

 Make sure that your app will be supported by various mobile OS versions since somebody uses 12-iOS-based iPhone, and somebody still uses iOS 9.
 The same concerns Android OS versions.
 Don’t ignore crash monitoring - it will provide your users with an uninterrupted experience.